moby/moby/docs/reference/commandline/run.md

     $ docker run -p 127.0.0.1:80:8080 ubuntu bash

 This binds port `8080` of the container to port `80` on `127.0.0.1` of the host machine.
-The [Docker User Guide](../../userguide/dockerlinks.md) explains in detail how to manipulate ports in Docker.
+The [Docker User Guide](../../userguide/networking/default_network/dockerlinks.md) explains in detail how to manipulate ports in Docker.

     $ docker run --expose 80 ubuntu bash

-This exposes port `80` of the container for use within a link without publishing the port to the host system's interfaces.
-The [Docker User Guide](../../userguide/dockerlinks.md) explains in detail how to manipulate ports in Docker.
+This exposes port `80` of the container without publishing the port to the host system's interfaces.

 ### Set environment variables (-e, --env, --env-file)